flotpython/exos-ds/notebooks/geo-tps/addresses/README-addresses-nb.md

 # and if all goes well we can try and display the full monty

 # first prepare the full dataset
 geoaddresses = add_quartiers(convert_lat_lon(addresses))

+# and create the map from that
 final_map = map_addresses(geoaddresses)

+# display the map
 final_map
 ```